How to Open a Bank Account in Malta (2026 Expat Guide)

 • Wise charges no monthly fee.
 You pay small, visible fees per transfer and conversion instead.

-The fees are honestly not where the pain is.
+The fees are not where the pain is.
 The pain is time and paperwork, which is why I care far more about how fast and how painlessly you can open an account than about a euro or two a month.

 The standard advice above assumes a salaried worker, so here are the situations that need a tweak.